 An added perk for dog owners is that Ledge View has dog-friendly trails.
 Just remember your leash and clean up as you go.
 Ran out of waste bags?
 No problem, you can grab a couple from the kiosk next to the building!

-Public cave tours are available most weekends from May through October (closed at the time of publishing).
+Public cave tours are available most weekends from May through October.
 Access to the caves is by guided tour only.
 The caves remain locked between tours.
 There are 2 different types of cave tours:

 - Caroyln’s Cavern Walking Tour – naturalist-guided with optional crawling and exploring